CMSgov/dpc-app/src/main/resources/README.md

 ## Organizations

 - Modified bundle to be a batch bundle, rather than a search
-- Manually created test FHIR endpoints
+- Manually created (and linked) test FHIR endpoints
+- Added missing (and required) address type/use fields

 ### Citation